wordplayer/SongNet/README.md

 Install dependencies (if not present): `pip install pandas tensorflow tensorflow-probability matplotlib seaborn`

-Make sure that your version of `tensoflow` is >=2.1.0.
+Make sure that your version of `tensorflow` is >=2.1.0.
 Before running any of the training notebooks, make sure to change the kernel to the one on which `tensorflow` is installed.

 Folder **Code Notebooks 0.1**: Contains notebooks for running all of the processes involved in this project